grafana/grafana/docs/sources/administration/configuration.md

 ### enabled

-Set to `false` to disable alerting engine and hide Alerting in the Grafana UI.
-Default is `true`.
+Set to `true` to enable legacy alerting engine.
+Default is `false`.

 ### execute_alerts